 Instructions

 - Add the seasoned shrimp to the skillet.
-Cook for an additional 5 to 10 minutes, or until shrimp turn opaque and are well-incorporated into the Creole sauce.
+Cook for an additional 7 to 10 minutes, stirring often, or until the shrimp turn opaque and are well incorporated into the Creole sauce.
+Insert a digital thermometer into the shrimp to ensure that the shrimp reach an internal temperature of 145 degrees Fahrenheit before removing the skillet from heat.

 Kelly M. says